mvolkmann/blog/src/htmx.md

 HTMX 2.0 is expected in late 2023 or early 2024.
-It will remove legacy support for things like IE, old style websockets, and old style server sent events.
+It will remove legacy support for things like IE, old style WebSockets, and old style server sent events.
 There will also be some changes to default behavior such as not enabling CORS by default.
 Other changes are not expected to be dramatic.

+HTMX has an extensive set of integration tests implemented in Mocha.

 ## Installing